 - The goals outlined in Steps One and Two will be maintained.

 Some common areas may begin reopening as long as social distancing and hygiene protocols are maintained.
 Individuals must still remain six feet apart.
-If they are unable to maintain a six-foot distance, they must continue to wear protective face coverings, whether they are indoors or outdoors.
+Individuals must wear their face covering at all times indoors with the only exception being a fixed wall room with a closed door.
 Employees who work in cubicles or other shared working spaces may begin working a regular schedule.
 Some travel may resume.

 Classes will be offered via face-to-face and remote instruction, or in some combination of the two.
 Determinations about how classes will be taught will be made based on course section, type, and size.
 Dining services will resume operations with limited seating capacity and grab-and-go dining made available across campus.
 Limited transportation services will resume.